Frequently Asked Questions

 A2.
 Your day is determined by your registration credits which is the sum of (your cumulative credits earned) and (your total number of current registered credits)

-For example, a student who has earned 66 credits and is taking 15 credits in the Spring 2013 semester will have a total of 81 registration credits:
+For example, a student who has earned 66 credits and is taking 15 credits in the Fall 2013 semester will have a total of 81 registration credits:

 (66 credits) + (15 credits) = 81 registration credits

-This student will register on April 9 because the student is eligible for senior-level courses based on Bentley’s registration window policy.
+This student will register on November 11because the student is eligible for senior-level courses based on Bentley’s registration window policy.